 Ceded Lands - During the treaty-making period, Indian tribes gave (or ceded) millions of acres of land to the U.S. Government.
-In Oregon, the Warm Springs tribe gave 10 million acres, 6 million in the case of the Umatilla tribe, and 20 million in the case of the Klamath Tribes, in exchange for a guaranteed area (a reservation) where the tribes could continue to live and govern their members.
-The Supreme Court has ruled (along with other courts) that certain Oregon tribes retain the right (often called "reserved rights") to hunt, fish, gather roots and berries, and co-manage the cultural and natural resources in the ceded areas and "usual and accustomed" places.
+In Oregon, the Confederated Tribes of the Warm Springs Indian Reservation gave 10 million acres, 6 million in the case of the Confederated Tribes of the Umatilla Indian Reservation, and 20 million in the case of the Klamath Tribes, in exchange for a guaranteed area (a reservation) where the tribes could continue to live and govern their members.
+The Supreme Court has ruled (along with other courts) that certain Oregon tribes retain the right (often called "reserved rights") to hunt, fish, gather roots and berries, and comanage the cultural and natural resources in the ceded areas and "usual and accustomed" places.